Kazu Kibuishi

 Kazuhiro "Kazu" Kibuishi (born April 8, 1978) is a Japanese-born American graphic novel author and illustrator.
 He is best known for being the creator and editor of the comic anthology Flight and for creating the webcomic Copper.
-He is also the author and illustrator of the ongoing Amulet series.
+He is also the author and illustrator of the Amulet series.

-Early life and education
+Early life

 Kibuishi was born April 8, 1978, in Tokyo, Japan.
 He moved to the United States with his mother and brother in 1982.